Atlantic LNG: History

 The Atlantic LNG project was started by Cabot LNG (now Suez) in 1992 part of Cabot Corporation.
 In 1993, Cabot LNG, National Gas Company of Trinidad and Tobago, Amoco and British Gas plc signed the Memorandum of Understanding, and launched a feasibility study of the project.
 The Atlantic LNG company was formed in July 1995.
 General Construction of the first train started in 1996, and the train was officially opened on 13 March 1999.
 The first cargo was loaded in April 1999.
 Train 2 started up on 12 August 2002, Train 3 on 28 April 2003, and Train 4 in December 2005.
 A feasibility study for the fifth train—Train X—was scheduled to be concluded by December 2007.
 As of March 2025 the fifth train has yet to be completed and is believed to be canceled.

 In 2021, BP Trinidad and Tobago informed the government of Trinidad and Tobago that due to gas production decline, there was insufficient gas to supply Train 1.
-The government decided despite spending US$250 million dollars on renovating the train to suspend operations for at least two years.
+The government decided despite spending US$250 million on renovating the train to suspend operations for at least two years.

 In 2023 shareholders agreed to restructure ownership to expand the role the National Gas Company of Trinidad and Tobago by removing the Chinese Investment Corporation shares from train 1.
-In march 2025 BP confirmed that Train 1 will be permanently decommissioned and decoupled from the rest of the facility.
+In March 2025 BP confirmed that Train 1 will be permanently decommissioned and decoupled from the rest of the facility.